 Driving to St. Louis

-One thing you have to see when in St. Louis (you literally cannot miss it) is the Gateway Arch (daily, 877/982-1410), still dominating the city skyline.
-Eero Saarinen’s stunning 630-foot stainless-steel monument, officially called the Jefferson National Expansion Memorial, rises up from the riverfront at the foot of Market Street.
-A small tram ($13) carries visitors to an observation chamber at the top.
-Under the legs of the arch, the free and fascinating Museum of Westward Expansion, under renovation until late 2018, chronicles the human wave that swept America’s frontier west to the Pacific.
+One thing you have to see when in St. Louis (you literally cannot miss it) is the Gateway Arch National Park (daily, 877/982-1410), still dominating the city skyline.
+Eero Saarinen’s stunning 630-ft (192-m) stainless-steel monument, officially called the Jefferson National Expansion Memorial, rises up from the riverfront at the foot of Market Street.
+A small tram ($12) carries visitors to an observation chamber at the top.
+Under the legs of the arch, the free and fascinating Museum of Westward Expansion chronicles the human wave that swept America’s frontier west to the Pacific.
 St. Louis has invested more than $400 million on a “CityArchRiver” project to reconnect the city with its riverfront.

-West of downtown around the Washington University campus, in Forest Park’s 1,300 beautifully landscaped acres, museums of fine art, history, and science fill buildings that date back to the 1904 World’s Fair, St. Louis’s world-class swan song.
+West of downtown around the Washington University campus, in Forest Park’s 1,300 beautifully landscaped acres (526 ha), museums of fine art, history, and science fill buildings that date back to the 1904 World’s Fair, St. Louis’s world-class swan song.

 The St. Louis Cardinals (314/345-9600), one of the country’s most popular baseball teams, play at retro-modern Busch Stadium, right downtown, with views of the river and Gateway Arch.
 Games are broadcast on KMOX 1120 AM.